gem/oq-engine/doc/installing/rhel.md

 The software and its libraries will be installed under `/opt/openquake`.
 Data will be stored under `/var/lib/openquake`.

-### External dependencies

-Installation on these distribution requires the [EPEL](https://fedoraproject.org/wiki/EPEL) repository to be configured on the target system

 ```bash
 sudo yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
 ```